-One in three stroke emergencies don't use EMSApril 30th, 2013 in Cardiology /
+One in three stroke emergencies don't use EMSApril 30, 2013 in Medicine & Health / Cardiology

 More than a third of stroke patients don't get to the hospital by ambulance, even though that's the fastest way to get there, according to new research in Circulation: Cardiovascular Quality and Outcomes, an American Heart Association journal.